 How Clonidine Overdose Can Occur

-- Intentionally taking too much: This can occur because the user is attempting to try to get high on the medication or as a result of suicidal thoughts.
+- Intentionally taking too much: This can occur because the user is attempting to try to use the drug recreationally or as a result of suicidal thoughts.

 - Unintentionally taking too much: Sometimes, users might forget they have already taken a dose and end up taking two or more doses at once.
 If they have trouble metabolizing the drug, it may also build up in their system.

-- Mixing Catapres with other substances accidentally: Clonidine interacts negatively with many other medications and substances.
+- Mixing Catapres with other substances accidentally: The medicine interacts negatively with many other medications and substances.
 Someone might accidentally combine it with something potentially dangerous.

-- Mixing Catapres with other substances on purpose: Clonidine is known to heighten the effects of certain substances, especially opioid medications.
-Users might combine them on purpose to achieve a greater high.
+- Mixing it with other substances on purpose: Catapres is known to heighten the effects of certain substances, especially opioid medications.
+Drug abusers might combine them on purpose to get a stronger effect.

 - Taking Catapres in the wrong way: Snorting crushed pills or injecting liquified powder makes it easier to take an excessive dose of the medicine, not to mention other complications.